2dtkingslayer/codepath-iosu-prework/README.md

 ## Notes

 This project is great to me.
 I have discovered more tools of Xcode and known how to connect different outlets and actions together.
+Anyway, I don't understand why my GIF passes all of the qualificaitons (also displays on HackMD) but cannot display on GitHub.

 ## License